 The ceiling fans were not included in the estimate I gave earlier in the post.
 Just the wiring and installation for the fans was included.
 Extra info: The ceiling boards came with a wide bead-board look on one side and a narrow bead-board on the other side.
 I used the wider beadboard for the screened-in porch and the narrow beadboard side for the ceiling of the front porch I had added at the same time.

 I chose white outdoor fans so they would just sort of blend into the ceiling.
-I wasn’t having any luck finding ones I liked in the local stores so I went online and found the Hunter Bayview, 54 inch, 5-blade outdoor fans at Lowes.
+I wasn’t having any luck finding ones I liked in the local stores so I went online and found the Hunter Bayview, 54 inch, 5-blade outdoor fans.
 The Bayview fan has a wicker-look design that’s perfect for a porch with wicker furniture.
+It must be a popular style because it’s still being made and is available here: Hunter Fan Bayview, 54″ Ceiling Fan I love these fans and use them almost everyday.
+They are super quiet.!

 Additional Electrical Outlets: